medy-io/riffler-app/README.md

-# mtg-app
+# Welcome to Riffler!

-Mtg deck simulator and hypergeometric card calculator
+An app to simulate Magic: The Gathering decks.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

 # Changing Decks

-To change decks edit this folder: 'mtg-app/src/assets/mtg_elves.json' Change the card names to be what you want.

-To get card images to appear copy the images from 'The Gatherer' and drag them to this folder: 'mtg-app/src/assets/card_images/' and point the card image path to there respective card object under 'mtg-app/src/assets/mtg_elves.json'

-Card Types:

- "type": 0 = Land
- "type": 1 = Creature
- "type": 2 = Sorcery
- "type": 3 = Planeswalker
- "type": 4 = Instant
- "type": 5 = Artifact
- "type": 6 = Enchantment
+To change decks just add your list to the text area and click submit to get a full visual list of your deck.
+You can then simulate opening hands, draw cards and apply mulligans.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding